onep1xel/TheAccessAgency/content/services.md

   content: |-

     ### 3. Promote Accessibility and Connect with Customers
-    Connect with a growing customer base who want great access.
+    Connect with a growing customer base who demand good access to great products.
 We use digital marketing best practice to provide information and materials when they’re needed – so visitors can visit easier and explore more.
-    Using digital marketing best practice to provide information when its needed so visitors can visit with confidence and explore more.
     See our videos for [Parks Victoria](/work/parks-victoria-video-series "Link to our work for Parks Victoria") and [Ability Fest](/work/ability-fest "Link to our work for Visit Melbourne and AbilityFest")

     -	Accessible Itinerary Design